-- SIP trunking through a ISTP allows you to have single data connection to your office.
+- SIP trunking through an ISTP allows you to have a single data connection to your office.

 - Turns most international calls to local calls, as SIP calls travel over the Internet to a termination point where it is connected to the local PSTN.